-Email sent but not in inbox
+Email sent, didn't bounce but not in inbox

-Message was blocked by a spam filter
+Email can be blocked by a spam filter for several reasons.

 Spam filters consider dozens of factors and assign a "spam score" to each email.
 If this spam score is higher than a predetermined maximum, the email is moved to the junk folder.